alanhkarp/SitePasswordWeb/README.md

 It's too hard for you to remember a strong password for every site you use.
 Password managers take care of this problem for you.
 Most of them store your passwords in encrypted form, either on your machine or in the cloud.

 SitePassword is different.
-It calculates your password for the site from a single master password and your nickname and user name for the site.
+It calculates your password for the site from a single super password and your nickname and user name for the site.
 That means you can usually get your password if you remember those three things.
 (Some sites require more settings.)
 Just go to [SitePassword.info](https://sitepassword.info) or [the page on Github](https://alanhkarp.github.io/SitePasswordWeb) and fill in the form.

 [Who Should Use The Web Page](#who)
 ---------------------